Program

 Add this tour to your EECON registration through the conference registration portal.

-Site Tour 2 - A visit to TransGrid's Wallgrove Grid Battery and Control Centre.
+Site Tour 2 - A visit to Transgrid's Wallgrove Grid Battery and Control Centre.

 Date